GoogleCloudPlatform/spanner-migration-tool/docs/index.md

 We have changed architecture of the minimal downtime migration and added Pub/Sub notifications component.
 There are changes on required permissions to run the migrations because of the new component.
 Please go through [Permissions page](./permissions.md) and [design page](./minimal/minimal.md) of the documentation.

-Spanner migration tool is a stand-alone open source tool for Cloud Spanner evaluation and migration, using data from an existing PostgreSQL, MySQL, SQL Server, Oracle or DynamoDB database.
+Spanner migration tool is a stand-alone open source tool for Cloud Spanner evaluation and migration, using data from an existing PostgreSQL or MySQL database.
 The tool ingests schema and data from either a pg_dump/mysqldump file or directly from the source database, and supports both schema and data migration.